simonacca/tASTe/README.md

 ### Configure a new language

+1. Check [open and closed issues](https://github.com/simonacca/tASTe/issues?q=label%3Alanguage-support) first tagged with `language-support`, that's where unsuccessful attempts at adding languages are documented.
-1. Install the parser `npm i tree-sitter-mylanguage`
+2. Install the parser `npm i tree-sitter-mylanguage`
-2. Add a line to the `build_wasm.sh` script to generate the grammar
+3. Add a line to the `build_wasm.sh` script to generate the grammar
-3. List the language in `languageID2ParserName`
+4. List the language in `languageID2ParserName`
-4. Add an entry to `excludeNodeTypes` corresponding to the language
+5. Add an entry to `excludeNodeTypes` corresponding to the language

 ### A language is installed and built but not recognized